CaffeineOnIce/Pic.0/README.md

 + Can be made into Hotswaps by changing the footprints in KiCAD
 + QMK / VIA support
 + Underglow
-+ Last but not least, very tiny
++ Last but not least, very small

 ## Parts
 | Count        | Parts                                    | Description                                                                        |